-Record the hazard that could cause harm or injury - add appropriate detail about the type and location of hazards

-6. Lack of social distancing when eating lunch resulting in direct transmission of the virus

-Existing level of risk

-Consider current level of risk
+Identify hazard Record the hazard that could cause harm or injury - appropriate detail about the type and location of hazards 6.
+Lack of social distancing when eating lunch resulting in direct transmission of the virus Existing level of risk Consider curre ent level of risk HIGH MEDIUM M LOW NEGLIGIBLE Control measures List your control measures required to reduce risk - add appropriate detail about the type and location of controls School meals will be provided to every child.
+Kitchen to comply with guidance for food businesses on coronavirus.
+Children to eat in the hall in their class bubble.
+Lunchtimes to be staggered.
+Tables to be thoroughly cleaned after each class.
+Staff to wash and wipe down table with bacteria spray.
+Staff to stay within their year bubble.
+Children to wash hand before and after lunch.
+Children to line up collect their lunch and remain seated until it is time to go out to play All children to remain seated to reduce the traffic.
+No lunchtime mixed year group club in ICT until further notice .
 HIGH MEDIUM LOW NEGLIGIBLE

-List your control measures required to reduce risk - add appropriate detail about the type and location of controls

-- School meals will be provided to every child. - Kitchen to comply with guidance for food businesses on coronavirus. - Children to eat in the hall in their class bubble. - Lunchtimes to be staggered. - Tables to be thoroughly cleaned after each class.
-Staff to wash and wipe down tables with bacteria spray. - Staff to stay within their year bubble. - Children to wash hand before and after lunch. - Children to line up collect their lunch and remain seated until it is time to go out to play.
-All children to remain seated to reduce the traffic. - No lunchtime mixed year group club in ICT until further notice .